 The major attraction being the mountain gorillas found in the thick Bwindi Impenetrable forest.
-Other primates families include the chimpanzees found in Kibale National Park and Budongo Forest.
-Further primates include the Columbus monkeys, rare golden monkeys and baboons
+Other primate families include the chimpanzees found in Kibale National Park and Budongo Forest.
+Further primates include the Columbus monkeys, rare golden monkeys, and baboons

 Uganda Safari Chimpanzee tracking

 Chimpanzee Trekking is something that can be done in very few places in the world.
 Uganda is known to be the prime destination for primate Safaris in the entire world with Kibale National Park being the best for chimpanzee trekking within the region.
-Uganda Chimpanzee tracking Safari in Kibale is also takes you for birding and cultural villages walks through the Bigodi Swamp well known for having various bird species.
-However most travelers that visit chimps in Kibale National Park miss out on the most interesting social behavior of these primates dues to limited time, if you can afford paying a habituation experience which offers you more time with the chimps we recommend you could go for it.
+Uganda Chimpanzee Tracking Safari in Kibale also takes you for birding and cultural village walks through the Bigodi Swamp well known for having various bird species.
+However, most travelers that visit chimps in Kibale National Park miss out on the most interesting social behavior of these primates dues to limited time, if you can afford to pay a habituation experience that offers you more time with the chimps we recommend you could go for it.

 Chimpanzee trekking in Uganda can also be done in Queen Elizabeth National Park, are you looking for a wild Uganda Safari?
 Queen Elizabeth should be an option.
-The Savannah like National Park consists of a forest section towards Kyambura Gorge where Chimpanzees can be trekked.
+The Savannah-like National Park consists of a forest section towards Kyambura Gorge where Chimpanzees trekking is possible.

-The maramagamo Forest walks, as well as the views on The Splendid kazinga channel with its natural zoo what is teeming with hippopotami are sight for sore eyes while on a Uganda African Safari.
-This 32 kilometre channel links lake Edward and lake George and is has a varied range of wildlife and birds with the wild largest concentration of hippos and numerous crocodiles.
-Ishasha sector of the famous Queen Elizabeth National Park which is home to over 612 species of birds, buffaloes, elephants and hippos as well as the famous tree climbing Lions of Ishasha.
+The Maramagamo Forest walks, as well as the views on The Splendid kazinga channel with its natural zoo what is teeming with hippopotami, are sights for sore eyes while on a Uganda African Safari.
+This 32-kilometer channel links lake Edward and Lake George and is has a varied range of wildlife and birds with the wild largest concentration of hippos and numerous crocodiles.
+Ishasha sector of the famous Queen Elizabeth National Park is home to over 612 species of birds, buffaloes, elephants, and hippos as well as the famous tree-climbing Lions of Ishasha.
 It is somewhat uncommon for lions to climb trees.
 There are no more than two populations in the whole world of such lions that climb trees.
 One of these populations is found within the Ishasha sector and the other population is found in Lake Manyara National Park in Tanzania.
 Driving through the Ishasha sector of the Queen Elizabeth National Park on a Uganda Safari Tour is an experience that will surely rejuvenate your senses.

 Lake Mburo National Park

-Lake Mburo National Park in western Uganda is a wildlife haven with about 300 species of birds and the range of wildlife to include; impalas, buffaloes and zebras.
+Lake Mburo National Park in western Uganda is a wildlife haven with about 300 species of birds and a range of wildlife to include; impalas, buffaloes, and zebras.

 Despite being one of the smallest national parks in Uganda, the savanna grasses and rocky habitats terrains come with buffalo herds, zebras crossed by waterbucks and stocked with hyenas.

 Today much of the area is covered in young forestry which springs up the swampland that dominates along the shores of Lake Mburo.
-The Park is great for game viewing during the dry season when most of the wildlife congregate around the lake.
+The Park is great for game viewing on a Uganda safari Holiday during the dry season when most of the wildlife congregate around the lake.
 Lake Mburo National Park is one of the most accessible going with easy access along the highway from Kampala the capital.
-It is an ideal destination for game viewing burden sport fishing, boat rides, horse back riding and hiking
+It is an ideal destination for planning a Uganda safari tour involving; game viewing, sport fishing, boat rides, horseback riding, and hiking

 Much of the shoreline around the lake and swaths of the larger of the 29 Islands have been converted to subsistence farming.
 While this has no doubt robbed the lake of the deep green beauty of Uganda’s natural vegetation the snaking course of the water’s edge and the rolling hills that overlook it are still undeniably stunning.

 Lake Bunyonyi is one of the safest lakes in Africa.
 It has no hippos or crocodiles and is a perfect place for a splash in the water.
-A number of budget and luxury accommodation options are available around Lake Bunyonyi and in the nearby Kabale town to enhance your Uganda Safari Adventure.
+A number of budget and luxury accommodation options are available around Lake Bunyonyi for overnighting on your safari in Uganda and in the nearby Kabale town to enhance your Uganda Safaris .
 Whether you’re on your way to visit the mountain gorillas in the Bwindi Forest National Park or in Rwanda, Lake Bunyonyi is an ideal choice for a stopover.

-Another landmark to watch out for on a Uganda Safari Tours or Day Trips is Entebbe Town, this resort town is famous for all it’s beaches and wildlife.
-The Uganda wildlife center is here, and it provides information to about different animals which include Lions crocodiles Eagles as well as snakes.
-Within the radius of Entebbe is Kalangala Island, a top notch resort Island for beach relaxation, honey moons which can be prepared with a visit to the chimpanzee of Ngamba Island of Lake Victoria.
+Another landmark to watch out for on a Uganda Safari Tours or Day Trips is Entebbe Town, this resort town is famous for all its beaches and wildlife.
+The Uganda wildlife center is here, and it provides information about different animals which include Lions crocodiles Eagles as well as snakes.
+Within the radius of Entebbe is Kalangala Island, a top-notch resort Island for beach relaxation, honeymoons which can be prepared with a visit to the chimpanzee of Ngamba Island of Lake Victoria.

 Jinja town: East Africa’s Adventure City

-Jinja Town in Uganda is also known as East Africa’s Adventure city, while on your Uganda Safari Adventure, you will explore attractions such as lake Victioria, the source of the Nile, Mighty Itanda Falls and Mabira Forest in Jinja.
+Jinja Town in Uganda is also known as East Africa’s Adventure city, while on your Uganda Safari Adventure, you will explore attractions such as Lake Victoria, the source of the Nile, Mighty Itanda Falls, and Mabira Forest in Jinja.

-Uganda holds the 2nd largest fresh water lake in Africa, lake Victoria, which is also the source of the mighty River Nile in Jinja as it begins at 6000 km Journey to the Mediterranean Sea.
+Uganda holds the 2nd largest freshwater lake in Africa, lake Victoria, which is also the source of the mighty River Nile in Jinja as it begins at a 6000 km journey to the Mediterranean Sea.
 Other Uganda Safari attractions in Jinja include the stunningly beautiful Itanda Falls an ideal spot for white water rafting.
-Bungee jumping is another blood pumping sport, this 44mm plunge into the source of the Nile is simply awesome jet boating and river surfing also take these here.
-While in Jinja there is also a chance to visit Mabira Forest, nature’s 7th heaven and true African tropical jungle home to many plants and animal species.
+Bungee jumping is another blood-pumping sport, this 44mm plunge into the source of the Nile is simply awesome jet boating and river surfing also take these here.
+While in Jinja on your safari in Uganda there is also a chance to visit Mabira Forest, nature’s 7th heaven and true African tropical jungle home to many plants and animal species.

 Fort Portal Town

 Located in western Uganda, Fort Portal is another town the Holiday Destination for a Safari to Uganda.
-The beautiful little town has an old-world charm and boasts of some excellent hotels like the Mountain of the Moon where we stayed for the night.
-Here you can visit the Chimpanzees in Kibale National Park, the famous waterfalls and caves at Amabeere Ga Nyina Mwiru in Kabarole district.
+The beautiful little town has an old-world charm and boasts of some excellent hotels like the Mountain of the Moon where you can stay for the night.
+Here you can visit the Chimpanzees in Kibale National Park, the famous waterfalls and caves at Amabeere Ga Nyina Mwiru on your African safari Uganda.
 Located 10 kilometers from Fort Portal.
 The area the waterfalls are located in is a beautiful spot with open spaces set in typical African rural settings.
 You walk through a jungle path up to the waterfall.
 The scenic beauty around the cave is food for the soul.
 Nature walks to the nearby Crater Lakes can also be arranged by your guide.